Sabang, Philippines: What to pack, what to wear, and when to go [2024]

 January

-If you are traveling to Sabang in January, you will notice that it is constantly hot and dry with little rain.
+If you go to Sabang in January, you will notice that it can be sweltering and dry with little rain.
 Expect it to rain occasionally.
 Daytime temperatures are in the 80s F (low 30s C).

 What to wear/what to pack: